moehami/pet-4/posts/pitbull-dog-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "30+ Strong Pitbull Dog Names: Tyson & Luna"
-date: "2025-01-01"
+date: "2024-11-02"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your powerful Pitbull!
+Explore our list of 30+ strong and confident Pitbull dog names."
-readTime: "6 mins read"
+readTime: "10 min read"
 ---

 ## Pitbull Dog Names: The Ultimate Guide for Finding the Perfect Name for Your Pitbull